 Access to a laptop or computer is essential for your learning.
-Learning activities may include downloading or streaming video lectures, accessing coursework or taking quizzes in Canvas, participating in course discussions in Blackboard Ultra or group projects via Google Docs, among others.
+Learning activities may include downloading or streaming video lectures, accessing coursework or taking quizzes in Canvas, participating in course discussions, or group projects via Google Docs, among others.
 Does your computer meet the guidelines to do everything you’ll need it to do?

 2. Know your NetID and password